Policy gradients#

 This policy only considers two actions, but it can be easily extended to support multiple actions using standard machine learning techniques like one-vs-rest classification.

-Deep REINFORCE#
+Implementation: Deep REINFORCE#

 Just like we can use deep neural networks to approximate Q-functions in deep Q learning, we can use deep neural networks to approximate policies.
 Neural networks are differentiable, so these can be used in policy gradient algorithms such as REINFORCE — the policy parameters \(\theta\) are the parameters to the neural network.